Branford, Connecticut: Stony Creek

 Stony Creek is a shore front neighborhood in the southeastern section of Branford, centered on a harbor on Long Island Sound.
 An eclectic community, Stony Creek has the ambiance of a small seaside village with a blend of various architectural style buildings and a few small retail establishments, sandwich shops, galleries, and an antique shop.

-Just offshore from Stony Creek is an intriguing archipelago of islands known as the Thimble Islands.
+Just offshore from Stony Creek is an archipelago of islands known as the Thimble Islands.
 The Thimbles are a jumble of glacial rocks, ranging from 17 acre down to stepping-stone size, at the mouth of the harbor.
 Despite their small size, they possess a wealth of history and local lore, as well as providing pleasant scenery for a summer cruise.

 Stony Creek is home to the all-male Stony Creek Fife & Drum Corps, and the only all-female fife and drum corps, Totoket Ancient Fife & Drum Corps.